Is it a mystery if not many people care what the answer is?

 No. The giveaway is what seems to be a throwaway line, occupying the same place in each song:

 Ernest signed his autograph on Beulah Reisner’s fan, (1975)

 Porter signed his autograph on Beulah Reisner’s fan, (1985)

 Hank signed his autograph on Beulah Reisner’s fan, (1987)

 Whatever the history might be, this wouldn’t be a question of coincidence.

 THE MAN WHO BROUGHT PORTER WAGONER TO TOWN

 There was only one place to start, because only one of the creative people associated with any version of the song is still with us: Bobby Braddock, the legendary songwriter who is best known for co-writing (with Curly Putman) George Jones’ “He Stopped Loving Her Today” (1980), a song so great it won the Country Music Association’s Song of the Year award—two years in a row.
-At the time I started delving into this affair, I’d been working on a show (sadly still unperformed, thanks to the pandemic) called Three Chords and the Truth: Country’s Greatest Songwriters, which prominently features Braddock’s work.
+At the time I started delving into this affair, I’d been working on a show (sadly still unperformed, thanks to the pandemic, but now scheduled to debut in 2022) called Three Chords and the Truth: Country’s Greatest Songwriters, which prominently features Braddock’s work.
 (He’s had multiple No. 1 hits in four different decades.)

 In other words, Braddock is kind of a hero to me, and it was with trepidation that I reached out to him, via his publicist.
 I was delighted to hear back from him and to discover, in an e-mail conversation that spanned several days, that he’s a nice guy, very down-to-earth and, like myself, interested in some of the back alleys and dead-end streets of country history (he’s the co-author of Country Music’s Greatest Lines: Lyrics, Stories & Sketches from American Classics, published last year).
 That I know as much as I do about this story is due above all to his help.